 Sperm donors in your country of residence

 When searching for a donor, you will realise that some donors are unavailable in certain countries.
 The reason for this is that legislation for pregnancy limits and reservations differs from country to country.
-If you wish to use a sperm donor who is only available in a certain country, you can look into the option of getting your fertility treatment done in that country.
+If you wish to use a sperm donor who is only available in a certain country, you can look into the option of doing your fertility treatment in that country.

 If a donor is not available in your country of residence, this is clearly stated.
 Countries where treatment is available are listed on the sperm donor's profile.